legends2k/blog/content/note/arch_config.md

 {{< highlight basic >}}
 pacman -Syu
-pacman -S --needed xorg xorg-server xfce4 xfce4-goodies lxdm xf86-input-synaptics
+pacman -S --needed xfce4 xfce4-goodies lxdm xf86-input-synaptics
 {{< /highlight >}}

-Once done, enable (for future boots) and start the display manager
+Set `graphical.target` as default.
+Start and enable (for future boots) the display manager

 {{< highlight basic >}}
+systemctl set-default graphical.target
-systemctl enable lxdm.service
+systemctl enable --now lxdm.service
-systemctl start lxdm.service
 {{< /highlight >}}

 For the first run, make sure to set the _Session_ and _Locale_; not doing so led to a login screen loop.

+If LXDM doesn’t show your full name, it isn’t set in `/etc/passwd`.
+Set it with `chfn -f 'Full Name' login_id`.

 For natural scrolling with laptop’s touchpad, similar to iPad, enabling _Reverse scroll direction_ under _Mouse and Touchpad_ settings; this fixes scroll in most places except _Terminal_ 😬.